 Have you ever planted a Tall Fescue lawn from seed and stumbled upon an uninvited guest that looks like Tall Fescue, but somehow seems out of place?
 If so, you might be looking at Poa trivialis weeds, aka rough bluegrass, roughstalk bluegrass, or known by landscapers as "Poa triv" for short.
+We'll cover how to identify and control it.

 Yes, this invader is related to Poa annua, aka annual poa grass or annual bluegrass.
 However, Poa trivialis is a taller-growing, perennial weed that will come back year after year in cool climates, even after it dies back in the summer heat, and it requires different weed control methods.